Makio64/vue-tiny-router/docs/guide/getting-started.md

 # Getting Started

-Vue Tiny Router is a lightweight Vue 3 router that provides all the essential routing features you need in just 1kb gzipped.
+Vue Tiny Router is a lightweight Vue 3 router that provides all the essential routing features you need in just ~1.25 kB (Brotli).

 ## Installation